giotto-ai/giotto-ph/README.rst

 Testing
 -------

-After installation, you can launch the test suite from outside the source directory   ::
+After installation, you can launch the test suite from inside the source directory   ::

     pytest